-The government has today (Monday 17 December) published its response to the ‘Taylor Review of Modern Working Practices’, which aims to ensure that the UK labour market can adapt effectively to modern ways of working, while ensuring workers’ rights.
+The government published its response to the ‘Taylor Review of Modern Working Practices’, which aims to ensure that the UK labour market can adapt effectively to modern ways of working, while ensuring workers’ rights.

 Susan Ball, Head of Employers Advisory Services at national audit, tax, advisory and risk firm, Crowe UK commented: